25 Day Community Service Adventure in Puerto Rico

 Participants fly into San Juan, Puerto Rico (no passport necessary!) and meet their Global Works leaders at the Luis Muñoz Marín International Airport.
 We pack up the vans and head back through San Juan and west 30 minutes to our group lodging in the small, beach side town of Cerro Gordo.
 Day 1 is dedicated to getting to know each other and learning about our upcoming projects.
 With our professional guide, Alvin, we tour Puerto Rico’s many historic sites, including the old fort of “El Morro” and the Rio Piedras market, with its colorful murals and paintings.

 We challenge ourselves with a two day rock climbing clinic appropriate for all levels.
 Our guides are AMGA (American Mountain Guide) certified with over 35 years of experience teaching rock climbing.
+Whether it’s your first day of climbing or you’re keen to take your skills to the next level, this adventure will maximize your fun on the rocks.
 It’s an educational and adrenaline pumping couple of days!